fredcallaway/optimal-planning-algorithms/README.md

 ## Solve meta MDPs

 This line solves the meta MDPs in mdps/base.
 If you aren't using my task structure, then you will need to write your own MDPs.
 See `define_trials.jl` for an example (search for mdps/base).
+This is
 ```
 julia -p auto solve.jl all
 ```